 Noroviruses are named after the original strain "Norwalk virus," which caused an outbreak of gastroenteritis in a school in Norwalk, Ohio, in 1968.
 Currently, there are at least five norovirus genogroups, which in turn are divided into at least 31 genetic clusters.
 Noroviruses are transmitted primarily through the fecal-oral route, either by consumption of fecally contaminated food or water or by direct person-to-person spread.
 Environmental and fomite contamination may also act as a source of infection.
 Good evidence exists for transmission due to aerosolization of vomitus that presumably results in droplets contaminating surfaces or entering the oral mucosa and being swallowed.
 No evidence suggests that infection occurs through the respiratory system.
 CDC estimates that 23 million cases of acute gastroenteritis are due to norovirus infection, and it is now thought that at least 50% of all foodborne outbreaks of gastroenteritis can be attributed to noroviruses.

-During 2006, there was one case of norovirus reported in Davis County.
-The case was linked to an outbreak in another county.
+During 2007, there was 17 cases of norovirus reported in Davis County.
+Most of the reported cases were linked to a facility-wide outbreak